hcientist/OnlinePythonTutor/v3/docs/embedding-HOWTO.md

 To directly embed a visualization, you:

 1. Run the target Python program offline to generate an execution trace, which is one (really, really long) string representing a JavaScript (JSON) object.
-2. Copy that long string into a JavaScript .js file.
+2. Save that string into a text file on your server, which will be loaded via AJAX by your JavaScript code.
-3. Include some other stuff in your .js file and then embed it within your HTML webpage.
+3. Include some JavaScript code and then embed it within your HTML webpage.

 Note that the embedded visualization is **read-only** -- that is, the user can interact with the visualization by stepping forward and backward, but they cannot edit the code.